 Across Chicago, graduate student unions at private universities are intensifying their efforts to negotiate with administrators—even as President Trump’s appointees to the National Labor Relations Board (NLRB) make them wary of formally petitioning for recognition.

-The Obama-era NLRB reversed precedent in 2016 when it held that graduate research and teaching assistants at Columbia University were entitled to collective bargaining.
-Organizers fear that Trump’s Republican-majority NLRB would reverse itself again and overturn Columbia’s precedent, which currently states graduate students at private universities qualify as employees.
+The Obama-era Board reversed precedent in 2016 when it held that graduate research and teaching assistants at Columbia University were entitled to collective bargaining.
+Organizers fear that Trump’s Republican-majority Board would reverse itself again and overturn Columbia’s precedent, which currently states graduate students at private universities qualify as employees.

 To examine unionization efforts underway beyond UChicago, The Maroon spoke with labor organizers at Loyola University, where seven students were last week arrested at a sit-in in front of administrators’ offices, and at Northwestern University, where pro-union graduate students held a work-in action yesterday.